The Hon Anna Birkett

 Since retiring from the law she has focused on governance in the education sector and, in addition to her role at Benenden, she is a governor and chair of Remuneration at the Chelsea Academy, a governor at the Royal Ballet School and a member of the Advisory Board for the joint Central St Martin’s/ Birkbeck MBA programme.
 She holds a first degree in modern languages and law from Cambridge and an MBA from the University of Bath.
 To contact the Chairman of Governing Council, please write to c/o Benenden School, Cranbrook, Kent TN17 4AA.
 Alternatively, she can be contacted via the main School Office on email@example.com or 01580 240592.

-Vice-Chairman of Governing Council & Chairman of Finance Committee, Chairman of the Bursary and Partnerships Commitee
+Vice-Chairman of Governing Council, Chairman of the Bursary and Partnerships Commitee

 Anne started with Price Waterhouse in 1981 and qualified as a chartered accountant.
 Almost 38 years later she retired from PwC having spent the majority of that time as a partner in the firm’s assurance Banking & Capital Markets practice, initially as an auditor and latterly leading the Banking Regulatory practice where she built the practice and advised clients and regulators on difficult regulatory matters.